andygreen-1/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Mission-driven data scientist with a passion for using data to improve how government designs policies, delivers services, and protects consumers.
-I have over a decade of experience across government, think tanks, academia, and the private sector, including over four years of experience managing small teams.
+I have over a decade of experience across government, think tanks, academia, and the private sector, including over four years of experience leading teams.
+Some of my work experiences include:

-I currently work as a data scientist at the Consumer Financial Protection Bureau, where I focus on assessing algorithmic fairness in credit scoring models and developing less discriminatory alternative models.
-Prior to joining the CFPB, I was a quantitative researcher at the Urban Institute, where I focused on projecting the coverage and cost effects of health insurance reform policies.
-I have also held a variety of other data science and analytics roles at organizations including BlueLabs, the Census Bureau, and the Massive Data Institute.

-I have a master's degree in Data Science for Public Policy from Georgetown University and a bachelor's degree in Business Administration from the University of Michigan.
+- Assessing algorithmic fairness and developing less discriminatory credit scoring models at the CFPB
+- Projecting the coverage and cost effects of health insurance reform policies at the Urban Institute
+- Leading teams of data scientists and analysts delivering effective outreach for large federal health programs at Inroads (formerly BlueLabs)
+- Collecting, processing, and analyzing text data to develop measures of political ideology at the Massive Data Institute